mikkelme/MastersThesis/README.md

 #### Week 42 (17/10 - 23/10) - Working from Pisa
 - Discovered that the sheets ruptures when dragged slow enough (having enough time).
 This is most likely due to a too high normal force of 160 nN.
+- Made new simulation with nvt and lower normal force.
+Now the arising patterns seems to be (√, 20%) > (√, 0%) > (X, 0%) ~ (X, 20%).
+The first 'equality' holds for 1 m/s -> 5 m/s, and spring drag (K = 30) -> Fix Move.
+- Finished pipeline for sumbitting multiple simulations (combinations of stretch and normal force) for each cut configuration.

 ## Things to remember